Being broke sucks. Worrying about bills and living paycheck to paycheck also sucks. And the thought of that being for a lifetime is demoralizing.

 5. You surround yourself with negativity

-People who are negative, pessimistic, and put the blame others or societal factors can really drag you down.
+People who are negative, pessimistic, and put the blame on others or societal factors can really drag you down.
 Misery loves company.

 Surround yourself with successful people and others who have an optimistic view of the world.